aneto0/Fast-Control-Falcon/README.md

 The following data acquisition networks are used by the *PON Sampler*:
 * PON: to manage and monitor the *Fast Data Acqusition* state-machine;
 * DAN: to store the acquired data.
 The traffic is MDSplus *mdsip*;
 * SDN: to provide the data acquisition sampling time.
-The traffic is multicast UDP. (**note** that currently unicast traffic is being used.
-TODO update documentation when the switch configuration will allow for multicast)
+The traffic is multicast UDP.

 ## Architecture